Sacred Heart Catholic Academy

 The children should always be neatly groomed, and excesses of any kind are not permitted.

-Boys must have conservative haircuts with no designs, names, symbols, or wandering parts.
+Boys must have short, conservative haircuts with no designs, names, symbols, or wandering parts.
 No Mohawks, dye or braids are allowed on the boys.
 Boys are not permitted to wear earrings in school.

 Girls’ hairstyles should also be appropriate for school.
 They should be simple and neat and not a distraction for school study and activities.
 Extensions, while highly fashionable, should be at a minimum and the same color as the child’s natural hair, hair should be prepared in a manner that does not obstruct the child’s vision or entice her or others to play with or in the braids.